ChristianDenniss/ChristianDenniss/README.md

   - Backend: NodeJS
   - Build Tools: Vite
   - Databases: PostgreSQL, SQLite
-  - Other: Docker, Google Colab, Slack
+  - Other: Docker, TablePlus, Google Colab, Slack

 ### I’m looking to expand my knowledge into:
 - **Languages**: Rust, Kotlin, Golang, Scala (and any other languages depending on the project's specific needs)